 Top tips

-- Flounder.
+- Fish.
 When selecting the flounder to use for this recipe, ask your fishmonger for the thinnest flounder fillets.
 The thicker the fillet, the more difficult it will be to roll.
 If you can’t find flounder, other flat fish such as fluke, sole, or tilapia can be used.
 You will have 4-6 rolls depending on the thickness of the fillets.
 We had 10 thin pieces and used two each for a total of 5 rolls.

 - Baking time.
 The baking time will vary based on the thickness of your fish and your oven so use our baking time as a rough guide.